murraco/data-structures/README.md

 **creation:** `O(w*l)` - **insert/search:** `O(l)`

 A trie is an efficient information retrieval data structure.
 Using a trie, search complexities can be brought to optimal limit (key length).
-If we store keys in a binary search tree, a well balanced binary search tree will need time proportional to m * log n, where m is maximum string length and n is number of keys in the tree.
-Using a trie, we cans earch the key in O(m) time.
+If we store keys in a binary search tree, a well balanced binary search tree will need time proportional to `m * log n`, where m is maximum string length and n is number of keys in the tree.
+Using a trie, we cans earch the key in `O(m)` time.
 However penalty is on the trie storage requirements.

 Every node of a trie consists of multiple branches.
 Each branch represents a possible character of keys.
 We need to mark the last node of every key as leaf node.
 A trie node field value will be used to distinguish the node as leaf node.